US: Man executed for 1996 murder after Supreme Court ruling | DW | 28.01.2022

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

-The court rejected claims that the man's intellectual disability misled him to accept death by means of lethal injection rather than an alternative method.
+The Supreme Court rejected claims that the man's intellectual disability misled him to accept death by means of lethal injection rather than an alternative method.
 He was convicted of murdering a cab driver in 1996.

 The US state of Alabama executed an man by lethal injection on Thursday, after the Supreme Court ruled in favor of the state.